0.0 Executive Summary

 2.1 Key Takeaways

-- Hardened environments require explicit allow rules for all essential services, including DNS.
+- Hardened environments require explicit allowance rules for all essential services, including DNS.

-- DNS validation must include both UDP and TCP to ensure compatibility with modern network behavior.
+- DNS validation must include both UDP and TCP to ensure compatibility with the modern network behavior.

-- Secure configurations must balance restrictive policies with operational requirements.
+- Secure configurations must balance restrictive policies and operational requirements.

 2.2 Security Implications & Recommendations